micahsnyder/funtimes/README.md

 # funtimes
-Just a test repo for a demo
+Just a test repo for a demo.

-Fixed that
+Fixed that.